codewithkyle/craft-jitter/README.md

 2. Then tell Composer to load the plugin:

-        composer require codewithkyle/jitit
+        composer require codewithkyle/jitter

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for JITIT.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Jitter.

-## Configuring JITIT
+## Configuring Jitter

-JITIT can be configured by adding a `jitit.php` file to your projects `config/` directory.
+Jitter can be configured by adding a `jitter.php` file to your projects `config/` directory.

 ```php
 <?php